BenAcord/AutoRpt/templates/training/web-200-lab/report/0-execsummary.md

 ## Introduction

-The Offensive Security OSWE exam documentation contains all efforts that were conducted in order to pass the Offensive Security Web Expert exam.
+The Offensive Security WEB-200 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Web Expert exam.
 This report will be graded from a standpoint of correctness and fullness to all aspects of the exam.
 The purpose of this report is to ensure that the student has the technical knowledge required to pass the qualifications for